nabilelbajdi/nabilelbajdi/README.md

 # Hey, I'm Nabil 👋

-AI Developer • DevOps Engineer • Problem Solver
+AI/ML Engineer • DevOps Engineer

 I craft elegant digital experiences that feel good to use, and better to build.